tanukibouwer/epo3/VGA/int_report_drafting.md

             -> the game data will be processed by subblocks of coloring so the desired RELATIVE pixel locations and colors will be known
                 -char_offset_adder
                 -number_sprite with the dig3_num_splitter
+    -design of the submodules and their components
+        -? information on how the module should look and how much combinatorial logic compared to registers/latches will be included
+    -testbenches/simulation and synthesis
+        -> TODO make testbenches for all the components/submodules

  -->